o2r-project/api/docs/job.md

 - `:id` - id of the job to be viewed
 - `details` - Details of steps to be loaded.

-By default, only `status`, `start` and `end` of any step will be loaded.
+By default, only `status`, `start` and `end` of any step are included.

 `details` may either be `all`, or a comma separated list of one or more step identifiers.
-Any other step values for `details` than the listed ones will return the default (e.g. `details=no`).
+Any other step values for `details` than the listed ones returns only the default (e.g. `details=no`).

 ### Steps

-The answer will contain information regaring the job steps.
+The answer contains information on the job steps.

-Additional explanations to their status will be transmitted in the `text` property.
+Additional explanations to their status are included in the `text` property.
 The `start` and `end` timestamps indicate the start and end time of the step.
 They are formatted as ISO8601.

 ### Error responses for single job view